conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 [binaries](#binaries) section.
 On Windows, import libraries are used instead.
 They use `.lib` suffix like static libraries.

-Finally, packages often provide additional files that are used at build time to determine how to use the library in question.
+Finally, packages often provide additional files that are used at build time to determine how to compile against the library in question.
 For example, these can include pkg-config files, CMake files, autotools macros.
 These files are usually used by the build systems.